 Bluehouse refers to its fisheries, where water is purified by state-of-the-art filtration systems, where the fish can swim against strong currents.
 The systems also help protect the fish from lice and wild fish diseases, and they allow the salmon to be farmed locally, making them fresher when brought to market.

-The company opened its first Bluehouse in Denmark more than 10 years ago, but it's still a small company with $22.8 million in revenue in 2024.
 Its Bluehouse in Florida, which is currently under construction, is aiming for 220,000 tons of annual capacity.

 5. SalMar

-SalMar is one of the biggest seafood companies in the world, and one of the largest and most efficient producers of farmed salmon.
+SalMar (SALR.Y +0.85%) is one of the biggest seafood companies in the world, and one of the largest and most efficient producers of farmed salmon.
 Based in Norway, it also owns 52% of Icelandic Salmon, which owns 100% of Arnarlax, an Icelandic company that uses sustainable, natural methods of aquaculture.

 In addition to its production in Norway, SalMar is also the second-largest salmon farmer in Great Britain.
+It completed its acquisition of Wilsgard AS in August 2025, increasing its presence in Northern Norway.
+It's also working with Leroy Seafood on closed production technology for salmon farming.

 Like some other seafood companies, Salmar struggled in 2024 as revenue and profits declined.
 The Icelandic unit experienced an outbreak of sea lice.
-Volume fell 10% in 2024 to 231.8 million tons, but management expects harvest volume to rise to 320 million tons in 2025, a significant recovery.
+Volume fell 10% in 2024 to 231.8 million tons, but management expects harvest volume to rise to 299 million tons in 2025, a significant recovery.

 Like agriculture and other food-producing industries, SalMar and its peers are subject to a wide range of risks, including commodity pricing, disease, regulations, and other factors, so volatility is normal in the industry.